WA6YDQ/Relay-Server/README.md

 # Relay-Server

 These two programs allow you to turn a relay on/off from a remote location using two raspberry pi's (tested on a PI-2 but any flavor should work fine).
-The control signals are send over a TCP/IP network, so it is necessary for the server to be network accessable.
+The control signals are sent over a TCP/IP network, so it is necessary for the server to be network accessable.
 The IP address must be known to the client computer, and is currently a #define statement in the source code.
 If both computers are on the same network then the server does not need to be publically accessable.